-These were the thoughts that were going through my head as I was getting screamed at.
-After I came back to earth from my out of body experience, I decided that I wanted to test my skillset in the biggest way, which was to help hundreds and even thousands of people and perhaps millions of people in need.
-So I reached out to this amazing organization called Blood: Water Mission who were founded by the incredible Jars of Clay.
+I decided that I wanted to test my skillset in the biggest way, which was to help hundreds and even thousands of people and perhaps millions of people in need.
+So I reached out to this amazing organization called Blood: Water Mission who was founded by the incredible Jars of Clay.
 The first thing I was tasked to do was to help move the organization up to digital speed and then create a meaningful storyline to fundraise for a maternity ward.
 But this wasn’t just any maternity ward and this wasn’t just any fundraiser.

 These stories were heart-wrenching and beautiful.
 They helped people understand that all mothers are alike, they live for their kids.
 And mothers in sub-Saharan Africa have a tough battle to fight.
 You see- their children are born with HIV/AIDS.
 Children are born fighting the toughest disease out there.